dotnet/docs-maui/docs/android/emulator/index.md

 ## Advanced emulator scenarios

+You might want to test your app on a virtual device using more than just basic touch gestures.
+For example, you might want to simulate different network conditions.
 The following table lists where to find more information about advanced Android emulator scenarios:

 | Scenarios | More information |
 | ------- | ---------------- |